Updated: Apr 2026

 - Rosebank's pipeline would cut through a Marine Protected Area and directly threatens protected marine life.

 - People want change: not the same rip-off energy system where oil giants walk off with massive profits while we’re left with higher bills, declining jobs and a worsening climate crisis.
-It’s time for a rapid and just transition to homegrown clean affordable energy that prioritises community and justice.

 - Rosebank has drawn widespread public opposition including over 1 million people, 700 scientists and experts, 200 organisations and celebrities, trade unionists, 400 faith leaders, MPs from every major political party, and 40 MEPs.